diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

 transformation should not reduce performance for programs that already worked with the old implementation, but we are less concerned with the performance of programs that did not work before.
-As we shall see, achieving *truly* good performance on arbitrarily irregular nested parallelism is a major research problem in itself, and one that we intend to address incrementally in the time to come.
+As we shall see, achieving *truly* good performance on arbitrarily nonuniform nested parallelism is a major research problem in itself, and one that we intend to address incrementally in the time to come.